rspber/TFT_eSPI_light/README.md

-6. The pushImage procedures and similar, which takes colors as uint16_t are themselves responsible for converting the colors to rgb_t or using the appropriate functions to carying a color of that type, they are:
+6. The pushImage procedures and similar, which takes colors as uint16_t are themselves responsible for converting the colors to rgb_t or using the appropriate functions to display color of that type, they are:
   ```
              // Write a solid block of a single colour
     void     pushBlock(uint16_t color, int32_t len);